VUIIS/dax/docs/news/spiders/spider_level/fMRI_Connectivity_PreProcess_Scan_v2_0_0.rst

 * Filtering parameter file ``parameter_files/parameters_connectivity_preprocessing_v2.csv``.
 Contains parameters (with default values)::

-    FD_threshold,0.5	"FD threshold to identify bad volumes" DVARS_threshold,5	"DVARS threshold to identify bad volumes" bandpasslo_hz,0.01	"Low frequency cutoff for bandpass filter" bandpasshi_hz,0.1	"High freq cutoff for bandpass filter" n_mot_PCs,6		"Number of PCs of motion parameters to use as confounds (6 to use all)" n_motderiv_PCs,6	"Number of PCS of motion derivatives to use as confounds (6 to use all)" n_wmcsf_PCs,6	"Number of PCS from the eroded white matter/CSF ROI to use as confounds" gm_flag,0		"Set 1 to include mean gray matter signal as a confound" scrub_flag,0	"Set 1 to include delta function regressors for bad volumes in confounds"
+    FD_threshold,0.5	"FD threshold to identify bad volumes (no effect unless scrub_flag=1)" DVARS_threshold,5	"DVARS threshold to identify bad volumes (no effect unless scrub_flag=1)" bandpasslo_hz,0.01	"Low frequency cutoff for bandpass filter" bandpasshi_hz,0.1	"High freq cutoff for bandpass filter" n_mot_PCs,6		"Number of PCs of motion parameters to use as confounds (6 to use all)" n_motderiv_PCs,6	"Number of PCs of motion derivatives to use as confounds (6 to use all)" n_wmcsf_PCs,6	"Number of PCs from the eroded white matter/CSF ROI to use as confounds" gm_flag,0		"Set 1 to include mean gray matter signal as a confound" scrub_flag,0	"Set 1 to include delta function regressors for bad volumes in confounds"

-* Gray matter ROI definition file 'parameter_files/rois_allGM.csv' lists multiatlas ROIs that are included in gray matter.
+* Gray matter ROI definition file ``parameter_files/rois_allGM.csv`` lists multiatlas ROIs that are included in gray matter.

-* White matter / CSF ROI definition file 'parameter_files/rois_WMCSF.csv' lists multiatlas ROIs that are included in white matter / CSF.
+* White matter / CSF ROI definition file ``parameter_files/rois_WMCSF.csv`` lists multiatlas ROIs that are included in white matter / CSF.